ZahraMertens/ReadMe-Generator/README.md

 ## Mock-Up

 The video shows the usage of the code in the terminal to generate a new Readme File:

 ![Code-Demo](./assets/Images/code.gif)

-The video shows an example of a Readme file generated with the node.js application:
+The video shows an example of a Readme file generated with the node.js application and its features:

 ![Deployed-Readme-Demo](./assets/Images/demopage.gif)

 ## Credits